dtonhofer/prolog_notes/swipl_datatypes/README.md

 ## Code implementing the type tree decision sequence when going from root to leaf

-[This](code/tagging.pl) is Prolog code which follows the datatype tree above to "tag" the elements of a term.
+[This](code/tagging.pl) is Prolog code which follows the data type tree above to "tag" the elements of a term.

 Contains Unit Test code to be run with `rt(_).`.